 top of page

-Biblical Video Teachings Library List #2
+Biblical Video Teachings Library 2

 Welcome to the Biblical Video Teachings Library list #2 of House of Faith Ministries.
 Here you will find additional Spirit-filled teachings, prophetic insights, and verse-by-verse studies from Pastor Marcos Marrero and Minister Lisa Kane.
 Every video is curated to equip believers, strengthen faith, and proclaim the gospel of Jesus Christ.
 Explore the teachings below and grow deeper in the Word of God.